Woodruff

 DefinitionThis section has been translated automatically.

-The woodruff is a plant from the family of the red-flowered plants (Rubiaceae), which is common in Europe, Siberia and North Africa.
-The woodruff is a perennial herbaceous plant that grows to a height of between 10 and 50 cm.
-It grows in light deciduous forests and exudes a delicate, peculiarly fresh hay-smelling scent.
+Woodruff is a plant from the Rubiaceae family that is native to Europe, Siberia and North Africa.
+Woodruff is a perennial herbaceous plant that grows to a height of between 10 and 50 cm.
+It grows in sparse deciduous forests and exudes a delicate, peculiar scent of fresh hay.
 Woodruff blooms from mid-April to the beginning of May with delicate small white flowers.

 Woodruff is the parent plant of Herba Asperulae (odoratae), the woodruff herb.